shershen08/Ptty/README.md

 ## Demo & Docs

 Please see the [online documentation](http://code.patxipierce.com/jquery-plugin/ptty/) to learn about the plugin options and response structure or look at the [Demo](http://code.patxipierce.com/jquery-plugin/ptty/demo) for a full screen example.

-## To Do

-**For version 0.1.0:**

-* Make a "scroll to command" response property that scrolls to the last input instead of the bottom.
-* _This list is likely to grow.
-Staty tuned._